alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 Since the **Google Maps Services platform** is expensive on large scale, for whoever wants to continue using their services, is forced to count all the API calls, one by one, trying to **optimize** their project **infrastructure**, and find what is the most efficient implementation that **meet the budget**, the **user experience** and **business goals**.

-Now I want to show you some **technical and practical tips**, to avoid high monthly billing cost, with little effort, so let's start!
+Now I want to give you some **technical and practical tips**, to avoid high monthly billing cost, with little effort, so let's start!

 ---